Getting Started

 How can I export my query results from the Analyze module?

-Select one or more documents and annotation collections (from the slide-out panel on the left) and build a query.
+Select one or more documents and annotation collections (from the gray drawer on the left) and execute a query.
 In this module, you can export from the results panel or from the KeyWord in Context table.

 Exporting from the results panel